 Borrowers applying PSLF stand to have many thousands of dollars, potentially over $100,000 forgiven tax-free.
 With so much money at issue, the government has every incentive to deny as many applicants as possible.

-That being said, PSLF is a term of the borrower agreement on federal student loans as well as federal law.
+That being said, PSLF is a term of the borrower agreement on federal student loans and federal law.

 Next Steps to Pursue After a PSLF Application Rejection